CragglesG/waveband/README.md

 # Waveband

 This is the repo for Waveband, a Hack Club YSWS where you ship a program that uses an RTL-SDR dongle, and we ship one out to you!
+Waveband is running from May 23rd to June 20th, 2025.

 ## Table of Contents